-To do this, go to your Integration Dashboard, select the SFTP Integration of your choice and select the "Edit Notification Preferences" option under Tools.
+To do this, go to your Integration Dashboard, select the SFTP Integration of your choice and select the "Edit Notification Receivers" option under Tools.

 Any members set up to receive notifications will receive one when a file is processed.
 The notification email will contain information about the actions taken through the file.

-For example, a notification would be sent to update on the fact that 25 people were revoked access after a file was processed.
+For example, a notification would be sent to update on the fact that 25 people’s access was revoked after a file was processed.

 Any members set up to receive notifications will also receive one when there have been no files processed for over a month.
 This is to ensure that employee data is always up to date.